 The inaugural United Launch Alliance (ULA) Vulcan Centaur rocket is beginning its journey to the launch site!
-The first certification flight (Cert-1) hardware is onboard ULA’s R/S RocketShip, headed to Cape Canaveral Space Force Station for processing ahead of the first test flight.
+The first certification (Cert-1) hardware is onboard ULA’s R/S RocketShip, headed to Cape Canaveral Space Force Station for processing ahead of the first test flight.

 The next-generation rocket departed Decatur, Alabama on Jan.
 13 for the voyage spanning more than 2,000 miles of rivers and the open sea to reach the Florida launch site.